-Tulve confirms that there truly are myriad uses for these tea-party shades beyond just adding a cool color to your look.
+Tulve confirms that there are a myriad of uses for pastel colors beyond just adding a cool hue to your look.
 “These shades look great in the waterline,” he says, because they add lightness that helps open up the whole eye area and makes the whites of eyes appear even whiter.

-Not only will the pale hues brighten up a lid, but they also work as “a good base for glitter or more iridescent pigments to keep them in place,” Tulve notes.
-The pastel liner adds extra vibrancy to whatever shadow you layer on top.
+Not only will the pale hues brighten up a lid, but they also work as “a good base for glitter or more iridescent pigments to keep them in place,” Tulve says.
+Pastel liners also add extra vibrancy to whatever shadow you layer on top.

 Use a more neutral shade like white, peach or pale pink to give your brows the illusion of a lift.
 Simply draw underneath and a bit on top and then gently smudge the line for a subtle highlight effect.

-You’re probably so used to doing this look in black that you can’t imagine it any other way, but done in cobalt blue or mint green it will breathe new life into the classic look, while also adding a fresh burst of color to your face.
+You’re probably so used to doing this look in black that you can’t imagine it any other way, but a robin’s egg blue or mint green wing will breathe new life into the classic look, while also adding a fresh burst of color to your face.

-The area between your nose and corner of your eyes can often get dark due to a myriad of reasons, which is often why makeup artists add a touch of highlight to the area to help open up the eye.
-Usually done in a shimmery white, peach or pearly gold, use just a small amount as to subtly add light without looking like a disco ball.
-Or use a yellow or green liner to extend all the way around the tear duct (top and bottom), and across top and bottom lash lines.
-The yellow neutralizes blue or purple (like dark circles) and the green helps to diminish redness so your eyes look bright!
+The area between your nose and corner of your eyes can appear dark, which is often why makeup artists add a touch of highlight there to help open up the eye.
+Usually done in a shimmery white, peach or pearly gold, a small amount subtly adds light without looking like a disco ball.

-“This is a great alternative to a grey liner for a soft, smoky effect around the eye — it looks great with brown and hazel eyes.
-Or use this liner as a base for your grey and plum shadows to take your look to the next level.”
+“This is a great alternative to gray liner for a soft, smoky effect around the eye — it looks great with brown and hazel eyes” says Tulve.
+You can also use this color eyeliner as a base for gray and plum shadows, adds Tulve.